-- One (1) Elected Member
+- One (1) Elected Member of the Council •

-- Chief Executive Officer
+- Chief Executive Officer of Council

-- Manager, Governance and Tourism

-- Up to five (5) interested community/market members.
+- Up to four (4) interested community members.

-All members hold office at the pleasure of the Council.
+All members hold office at the pleasure of the nominating external organisation and of the Council.

-In addition to Committee members, an Advisor will be appointed by Council at the request of the Committee
+In addition to Committee members, an Adviser will be appointed by Council at the request of the Committee